bkg866/Wweevv-Telegram-iOS/README.md

     --codesigningInformationPath="$HOME/telegram-configuration-development"
 ```

-8. Create Project without extension and

-(probably for simulator) It is possible to generate a project that does not require any codesigning certificates to be installed: add `--disableProvisioningProfiles` flag:
+8. **For simulator** - It is possible to generate a project that does not require any codesigning certificates to be installed: add `--disableProvisioningProfiles` flag:
 ```
 python3 build-system/Make/Make.py \
     --cacheDir="$HOME/telegram-bazel-cache" \